St Patrick's Day Scholarship Appeal

 I want to assure you that we are remembering you and your family in our prayer.
 And I ask you to remember us before the Lord.
 We are united in praying for each other.
 In this way we express our care and concern during this crisis that has not spared anyone of us.
 While we may be far apart, we are not alone.
 We are stronger when we are together.
 In our prayer, we place our deepest hope in a goodness and power that transcends our own capabilities.
 Prayer is hope in action.
 No matter how simple or short, when we pray we become people of hope.

 I want thank all of you who have generously given— over many, many years—to the College’s fundraising campaign “Alive in Hope!”
 Our ability quickly to adapt was in no small part due to the investment we had been able to make in securing our future over the last few years.
-Your confidence in the College, and your generosity, is permitting us now to work in a future that has overtaken us in a way that nobody imagined a few weeks ago.
-The life of our College and the hope of our faith allows me look forward not only to welcoming new classes of seminarians, lay students and post-graduates in the autumn, but also to working in new ways nationally and internationally.
+Your confidence in St Patrick's, and your generosity, is permitting us now to work in a future that has overtaken us in a way that nobody imagined a few weeks ago.
+The life of St Patrick's and the hope of our faith allows me look forward not only to welcoming new classes of seminarians, lay students and post-graduates in the autumn, but also to working in new ways nationally and internationally.

 Once again, be assured of my prayer for your good health, and for renewed hope.